GISCODE/arcgis-python-api2022/talks/uc2018/Plenary/pools/README.md

 CuDNN
 ```

-After setting up the AMI/Local machine, we need the following two more libraries.
-To install them just type in the following command in the terminal.
+After setting up the AMI/ local development machine, install ArcGIS API for Python and its dependencies using the following command in the terminal:

 ```bash
 conda install -c esri arcgis